Trademark Clearance Search: Everything You Need to Know

 In cases where identical screening searches disclose problematic marks, the use of comprehensive regional searches or individual national registers is recommended.
 Most vendors charge between $500 to $1,200 per class/mark/country for a comprehensive national search to be performed.
 The turnaround time on a comprehensive national availability search is between 5 to 20 days.
 Key country, regional screening, and full comprehensive searches are also available.

 If you need help with a trademark clearance search, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.